In this workshop, you will examine how Pulumi interacts with Kubernetes, and build real-world examples of managing Amazon EKS clusters.

 Keep your workflows secure

-When you enable Policy as Code within your organization you get the ability to define guardrails for your infrastructure, ensuring engineers are following best practices and putting security first.
+Enable Policy as Code within your organization so that you can define guardrails for your infrastructure, ensuring engineers are following best practices and putting security first.
+This helps you prevent mistakes before they occur and respond rapidly to any incidents.

 import * as eks from "@pulumi/eks";